Supernova1114/Osu-Beatmap-Downloader/README.md

 ### Prerequisites: Google Chrome, Java 8

-## App Status: 🟥 Ceased Maintenance 🟥
+## App Status: 🟥 Archived / Ceased Maintenance 🟥

 * Open the application and click **Edit > Settings** in the menu bar and login to your Osu! account, change your download directory, and restart the application.